Seattle's Child

 Easton Reload Sno-Park

 Getting there: Take the I-90 Exit 71.
-At the stop sign in town, continue over railroad tracks and continue for 3-miles on the county road until the end of plowing.
+At the stop sign in town, continue over railroad tracks and for 3 miles on the county road until the end of plowing.
 The Sno-Park is on your left.
-This Sno-Park has two portions, one for non-motorized and the other is for snowmobiles.
-This year there is a new snowshoe trail.
+This Sno-Park has two portions, one for non-motorized and the other for snowmobiles.
 Be sure to take the non-motorized route to begin.

-Guided tours: Washington State Parks will be hosting guided snowshoe tours so you can attend and learn from an expert.
+Guided tours: Washington State Parks will host guided snowshoe tours so you can attend and learn from an expert.
 For us, the sights are a bit underwhelming, but it is a great start for beginners who aren’t looking for an amazing visual payoff.
 Tours are open to all ages, meaning even tiny tots are welcome.
-You can register here for an upcoming spot.
+You can register online for an upcoming spot.

 Kachess Lake